top of page

 About Me

 Hello!
 I'm Dr. Megan, the owner and veterinarian at Flex Pet.
 I started this practice to bring rehabilitation and acupuncture services straight to your pet, so they can get the therapy they need in the comfort of your home (or yard).
 I am a Reno native and graduated from Reno High School prior to attending UNR for undergraduate, where I studied Animal Sciences and Biology.
 From there, I attended veterinary school at Oregon State University, graduating in 2015 with my DVM.
 During vet school, I developed an interest in holistic and alternative medicine and went on to complete my veterinary acupuncture certification (CVA) at the Chi Institute shortly after graduation.
 I spent the next several years doing a mixture of general practice and acupuncture, and I realized that most of my acupuncture patients could also greatly benefit from rehabilitation therapies.
 In 2024, I completed my rehab certification (CCRP) through the University of Tennessee.
-Having seen the profound effects these therapies had on my patients' quality of life, I decided to take the leap and open my mobile practice, focusing just on acupuncture and rehabilitation.
+Having seen the profound effects these therapies had on my patients' quality of life, I decided to take the leap and open my mobile practice, focusing solely on acupuncture and rehabilitation.
 When I'm not working, I'm living the glamorous mom-life raising my beautiful daughter, Luna, alongside my husband and best friend, Brandon.
 We have 2 dogs, a 15 year old black Lab mix named Zeke, and a 5 year old shepherd mix named Rucker, as well as a desert blonde tarantula named Popcorn.
 I love the outdoors, especially hiking, rock climbing, running, and snowboarding, and I'm grateful to have the Sierras right in my backyard!

 Love My Patients